 An increasing number of people are seeking out hypno-therapeutic treatments, particularly if offered by registered health care professionals.

-The primary emphasis during the first 5 days of training, is upon teaching professionals how to elicit therapeutic trances and ways to utilise trance during treatment.
+Participants will be introduced to the fundamental historical-, contemporary- and neurophysiological understandings of hypnosis.
+How to elicit and utilise therapeutic trances for treatment will be taught, demonstrated and practised by participants.
 The Ericksonian approach is solutions orientated.
 The workshop explores the nature of human experience and pathology through understanding the particular phenomena involved in human experience and how these phenomena are the same phenomena in hypnosis and in symptoms.
 These phenomena can be understood and implemented to tailor unique therapeutic approaches for individuals.
-The fundamental training also focuses specifically on the observational process, the language of suggestion, induction approaches, self-hypnosis for therapeutic purposes, ego-strengthening and how to utilize trance in clinical work.
-Professionals will be able to begin to integrate hypnosis into their practices after the first 5 days of the training programme.
+The fundamental training also focuses specifically on the observational process, the language of suggestion, induction approaches, self-hypnosis for therapeutic purposes, ego-strengthening, planning sessions and utilizing trance in clinical work.
+Professionals will be able to begin to integrate hypnosis into their practices after the first module of the training programme.

 At the end of this training you will: